Movable Type Documentation > Installation

 The mt-static Directory Is Not Found or Inaccessible

-The mt-static directory contains files that must be stored outside the cgi-bin directory.
-For more details, see Select and Configure an Installation Directory.
+The Static Directory ( named mt-static, referred to as $MT_STATIC) contains files that must be stored outside the cgi-bin directory.

 If you put the mt-static directory in your server's Web root, you can enter /mt-static as the path.